134 328 (Aus)

 More about the Aboriginal Student Intake Test

-This Certificate IV course assists Aboriginal and Torres Strait Islander students to gain admission into mainstream theatre training programs in Australia.
+This Certificate IV course assists Aboriginal and Torres Strait Islander students to enter the performing arts industry as a theatre, television or film actor.

 The course is taught at our world-renowned Western Australian Academy of Performing Arts (WAAPA) on our Mount Lawley Campus.

-WAAPA graduate Phillip Walley-Stack (pictured, centre) recalls many fond memories of studying Aboriginal Theatre and those studies opened doors for him.
+WAAPA graduate Phillip Walley-Stack (pictured, centre) recalls many fond memories and his studies opened doors for him.

 "After graduating from WAAPA I studied at the NAISDA College in Sydney," he said.